-Audlem Ramblers Society (affectionately known as ARS) organises walks in the surrounding countryside or areas such as the Peak District; North Wales; the Lake District and Yorkshire Dales.
+Audlem Rambling Society (affectionately known as ARS) organises walks in the surrounding countryside or areas such as the Peak District; North Wales; the Lake District and Yorkshire Dales.

 The annual membership fee is £5 (to cover insurance and sometimes a society event).
 Non-members of ARS are welcome to come on a walk but are expected to join ARS and pay the membership fee after a trial walk or two

 The Society is run by an annually elected Committee and all members are kept up to date by e-mails before each walk and through information on AudlemOnline.
 The ARS e-mail address is email@example.com.

 All walkers must have suitable footwear and be prepared for adverse weather, carry water and be suitably fit for the various lengths of walk.